romarcablao/scenarios-kubernetes/README.md

 # Cloud Native Basics

-This repository containers labs for Cloud Native Basics.
+This repository contains labs for Cloud Native Basics.

 > Disclaimer: Some of the scenarios in this repository are referenced from Katakoda which are publicly available.